Editor Article Writer

 If fruits and vegetables such as strawberries, oranges, cantaloupes, papayas, broccoli, leafy greens or bell peppers are on your to-eat list for the day, then you are consuming a good quantity of vitamin C required for a strong body and healthy immune system.

 - Foods with Vitamin D

-Consuming mushrooms will help you get your daily dose of vitamin D. Also, fruits such as apples and bananas, brown, white or long-grain rice, fish such as salmon and tuna, chicken, beef and some other meaty foods are high in vitamin D. This vitamin is converted into its active form in the liver.
+Consuming mushrooms will help you get your daily dose of vitamin D. Also, fruits such as apples and bananas, brown, white, or long-grain rice, fish such as salmon and tuna, chicken, beef, and some other meaty foods are high in vitamin D. This vitamin is converted into its active form in the liver.
 During summer, vitamin D can be obtained from sunlight abundantly.
-However, in places which don’t receive enough sunlight, the levels of vitamin D need to be carefully monitored and obtained from other sources.
+However, in places that don’t receive enough sunlight, the levels of vitamin D need to be carefully monitored and obtained from other sources.

 - Foods with Vitamins E

 Cooking oils such as sunflower oil, olive oil, and rapeseed oil, and nuts such as almonds, peanuts, and hazelnuts are high in vitamin E. Wheatgerm found in cereals is also known to be a rich source of vitamin E. However, studies have proven that fast cereal is a bad idea for breakfast!

 Multivitamins: Does It Necessary to Take Them Daily?

 The new-age obsession with multivitamins may have often left you wondering whether you actually need to be consuming artificially formulated powders and vitamin capsules in order to maintain a healthy diet.
 Well, if you are following a nutritious diet, you may not have to consider replacing your meals with multivitamin supplements.